bogyz123/Instalock/README.md

 - **Queue Instalock:** Auto-Accepts Queue as soon as it pops up.
 - **Champion Lock:** Insta-locks desired champion as soon as it's pickable.
 - **Auto Ban** Auto-bans desired champion as soon as ban-phase starts.
+- **Icon Picker** Pick any icon even if you don't have it bought.
+- **Background Picker** Pick any background even if you don't have it acquired.
+- **Rank Picker** Pick any rank even if you don't have it obtained.
 - **Unbannable:** It utilizes Riot Client API, calling endpoints that Client itself uses, making it unbannable.

 ## Open Source